turbidwater/GeoCapabilitiesANE/README.md

 in Airplane Mode does NOT disabled network location detection as far as the Android LocationManager API is concerned.
 It only tells if location data via wi-fi or network has been disabled in Settings > Location.

+It allows you to listen for status events from location providers, tell how long it took to get the first GPS fix, and also to use the addProximityAlert method of the
+Android API to listen for an event when you are within a certain radius of a given point.

 This extension is Android only (with very limited desktop simulator support).
 There is no intention of supporting iOS.

 ## Notes